MQTT Publish/Subscribe with Mosquitto Pub/Sub Examples

 MQTT subscribe to a topic

-Once the connection is established, the client sends a SUBSCRIBE MQTT packet with the topics of interest to the broker.
+Once the connection is established, the client sends the broker a SUBSCRIBE MQTT packet with the topics of interest.
 The packet contains two values:

 Dive deeper into the essence of MQTT packets here.